iamtrask/OM-Welcome-Package/Development-Teams.md

 Chinmay Shah  /  @Chinmay<br>

 **Requirements to Join:**<br>
-- You have already merged at least one PR to one of OpenMined's open source projects (see Good First Issues below).<br>
+- You have already merged at least one PR to one of OpenMined's open source projects (see Good First Issues below)<br>
 - Language competencies: C++ (strong) and Python<br>
 - Able to quickly learn build systems (Bazel, CMake)<br>
 - Desirable: docker container design<br>